ZettaAI/zetta_utils/docs/source/examples.rst

    >>> print (obj.a)
    100

-User-facing ``zetta_utils`` objects are all registered with ``zu.builder``.
+All user-facing ``zetta_utils`` objects are all registered with ``zu.builder``.
 You can check out the state of the current registry by inspecting ``zu.builder.REGISTRY``

 ``zu.builder`` will build your objects recursively.
-That means that you can specify complex structures, such as the dataset from earlier example:
+That means that you can specify complex structures, such as the dataset from the earlier example:

 .. doctest::